eugenia1984/english/glossary.md

 - **ergonomic**: refers to the design of products intended to provide optimum comfort and to avoid stress or injury.
 Ex.: ergonomic chair, ergonomic mouse

-- **even** is used to emphasize something unexpected or to include something in addition.
+- **even**: is used to emphasize something unexpected or to include something in addition.
 For example, `She can speak many languages, even Tupi` means that it's surprising or notable that she can also speak Tupi, in addition to other languages. **Even** is often used to emphasize something that may not be expected or is additional to what has already been mentioned.

 - **every**: when you want to talk about something that happens regularly on a specific day of the week, you use the expression every followed by the day.
 For example, `I go to the gym every Tuesday`.